MobileFirstLLC/social-media-hacker-list/README.md

   <img src='https://img.shields.io/badge/PRs-welcome-E87A90.svg?style=flat-square'/>
 </h1>

-<h3 align="center">List of unofficial apps and tools that enhance user capabilities and experiences on social media.</h3>
+<h3 align="center">List of unofficial apps and tools that enhance user experiences on social media.</h3>

 Apps and projects made by unaffiliated developers.
 This list features alternative clients, SDKs, tools and datasets to improve or build upon the default user experience across various social media platforms.